koendv/paste_dispenser/README.md

 The stepper motor is a [28BYJ-48](https://www.adafruit.com/product/858).
 The motor can be used "as is", or [modified to bipolar](https://coeleveld.com/wp-content/uploads/2016/10/Modifying-a-28BYJ-48-step-motor-from-unipolar-to-bipolar.pdf) for additional torque.

 The leadscrew is 64mm of M4 threaded rod, 0.7mm pitch.
+The leadscrew mates with the M4 threaded insert in the plunger.

 Two options exist for the coupler between motor and leadscrew.
 Choose between the 3D-printed ABS coupler and an aluminum coupler.